 Forming the Assurance Conclusion

 Description of the Applicable Criteria (Ref: Para.
-72(d))
+74(d), 76(g)(iv))

-A128.
+A131.
 The preparation of the GHG statement by the entity requires the inclusion of an adequate description of the applicable criteria in the explanatory notes to the GHG statement.
 That description advises intended users of the framework on which the GHG statement is based, and is particularly important when there are significant differences between various criteria regarding how particular matters are treated in a GHG statement, for example: which emissions deductions are included, if any; how they have been quantified and what they represent; and the basis for selecting which Scope 3 emissions are included, and how they have been quantified.
-(Ref: Para.
-74(g)(iv))

-A129.
+A132.
 A description that the GHG statement is prepared in accordance with particular criteria is appropriate only if the GHG statement complies with all the requirements of those criteria that are effective during the period covered by the GHG statement.